temitopebello/roava-mock-services/README.md

 - **No configuration overhead**: Preconfigured [`graphql-config`](https://github.com/prisma/graphql-config) setup
 - **Realtime updates**: Support for GraphQL subscriptions

-Read more about the idea behind GraphQL boilerplates [here](https://blog.graph.cool/graphql-boilerplates-graphql-create-how-to-setup-a-graphql-project-6428be2f3a5).

 ## Requirements

 You need to have the [GraphQL CLI](https://github.com/graphql-cli/graphql-cli) installed to bootstrap your GraphQL server using `graphql create`: